Rescue story: wonky asparagus

 With a demand-led system, unpredictable weather, plus such strict cosmetic standards in place, it’s an almost impossible situation for growers.
 Last spring – if you remember – was especially warm and sunny, which meant they had ‘too many’ asparagus spears on their hands, alongside being “too” bendy or “too thin”.
 This year, because of the cold weather and delayed season, we’re expecting to rescue more than double what we did in 2020 – a whopping 55,000kgs.

-With every 1kg of asparagus we rescue as a community, we’re also avoiding, on average, 5.3kgs of CO2e and an incredible 746 litres of water from being wasted – a total of around 291,000kg of CO2e and 41,000000 litres this year alone.
+With every 1kg of asparagus we rescue as a community, we’re also avoiding, on average, 5.3kgs of CO2e and an incredible 746 litres of water at risk of being wasted – a total of around 291,000kg of CO2e and 41,000000 litres this year alone.
 (You can see how we worked this out here.)

 So not only is it a big thanks from farmers like Malcolm, it’s a huge thank you from the planet too.